 - Fuentes De Algar: On the way to Benidorm.A beautiful relaxing spot with a lot of greenery, waterfalls, and views to offer.

-Activities in Altea in the winter
+Activities in Altea in the fall, winter, or spring

 There are many things one can do while staying at Altea.
 There are many annual festivals held in the small town and people tend to keep themselves busy with the numerous places to visit and see during the winters.